Scientific Name

 The fleshy leaves and daisy-like flowers of Othonnas make them excellent in a desert or rock garden (where hardy) or indoors as houseplants or greenhouse specimens.

-In the warmer months, when Othonnas go into their dormancy period, stop watering, place them in a shaded, cooler area, away from getting direct sunlight and with good air circulation, relatively dry.
+In the warmer months, when Othonnas go into their dormancy period, stop watering and place them in a shaded, cooler area, away from getting direct sunlight and with good air circulation, relatively dry.
 When nights cool down in the fall, the plants may start growing on their own, but a good soaking will help them leaf out.

 A typical succulent soil mix should be suitable for growing Othonnas, but additional drainage material would be recommended.